osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # highlights of items listed below
-* java changes to reflect Chris's bulk renaming in gRPC API proto files
 * query support for web app
-  * add API and handling for table-level queries (needed for web app)
+  * add API and handling for unary query with result in tabular format
-  * add handling for non-streaming query APIs (bucket and table level, needed for web app)
+  * add handling for bucket-oriented unary query API
+  * add query API for exploring available data sources, column name patterns
+    * e.g., return columns whose name matches pattern
+    * return details about a specific column such as data type and sample rate
   * add attributes, event metadata, and annotations to query API (or annotation API, but needed for web app)
-  * add query handling for column name patterns
+* java changes to reflect Chris's bulk renaming in gRPC API proto files
 * define API and develop initial implementation of annotation service
 * update deployment process to run from dp-service, include all services and benchmarks
 * update documentation to include query API and service, integration test, annotation API and service, etc.